jlevy/og-equity-compensation/README.md

   think if your entire knowledge of startups is watching “[The Social Network](https://en.wikipedia.org/wiki/The_Social_Network)”).
   But even a small chance at winning big can be worth the risk to many people, and to some the risk itself can be exciting.
-- **Align incentives**: Even companies that can afford to pay lots of cash may prefer to give employees equity, so that employees work to increase the *future* value of the company.
+- **Align incentives:** Even companies that can afford to pay lots of cash may prefer to give employees equity, so that employees work to increase the *future* value of the company.
   In this way, equity aligns individuals’ incentives with the interests of the company.
   At its best, this philosophy fosters an environment of teamwork and a “rising tides lift